Here we are!

-After giving a presentation about Overlord and the Offshore Cruising Club to the Gerard’s Cross Sailing Association (GXSA) before we set off, we were invited back to talk at one of their winter meetings, about our journey on Pipistrelle, specifically our passage across the Pacific in 2011.
+After giving a presentation about Overlord and the Offshore Cruising Club to the Gerrard’s Cross Sailing Association (GXSA) before we set off, we were privileged to be invited back to talk at one of their winter meetings about our journey on Pipistrelle, specifically our passage across the Pacific in 2011.
 The presentation was a success and since then we have spoken another three times on different parts of our continuing adventure, most recently in January 2018.
 The GXSA calls itself ‘the off-season club for boating enthusiasts’, with meetings, courses, as well as a social and summer sailing programme.
 Find the website under www.gxsa.org.uk.